 Are Christmas trees toxic to cats and dogs?
 How to keep your pets safe

-Are Christmas trees toxic to cats and dogs?
+Wondering if Christmas trees are toxic to cats and dogs?
+We'll make sure your holidays are pet-safe

 It's the time of year to wonder if Christmas trees are toxic to cats and dogs.
 You're decorating for the holidays and want to make sure your pet is safe - we totally understand.
 Cats and dogs tolerate plants differently, but we'll cover both pets and how they react to different types of Christmas trees, whether they're natural or artificial.